Create. Share. Engage.

 Jonathan Murphy:

 Absolutely.
 There's a lot of pressure coming on now for colleges to make sure that the programmes they're delivering are actually related to roles in industry and in the workplace, and not have these programmes that are designed for academics to deliver, but they're actually targeted at a particular sector.
-In order to do that, you really need your graduate to have, they're now called graduate attributes, and the only way you're going to have that, I believe, is that you take on board work-integrated learning, and you work with that sector and employers in the sector and get them to input to the programme, and you design a work-integrated piece as part of their programme.
+In order to do that, you really need your graduate to have, they're now called graduate attributes.
+And the only way you're going to have that, I believe, is that you take on board work-integrated learning, and you work with that sector and employers in the sector and get them to input to the programme, and you design a work-integrated piece as part of their programme.
 You either do it over consistent period of time, where you do it over a six-month block or something on the programme, or you arrange employers that the guys can work in the summer in the organisations, but you then give them structured portfolios of standards that you

 want them to achieve:

 Communications, their team working, their interpersonal relations, all of those skills they need for the workplace.
-Yes, they get all the academic knowledge and the subject knowledge, but it's no good if they can't interact with other people.
-They can't operate within a workplace, they can't compromise, they haven't got empathy with others.
+Yes, they get all the academic knowledge and the subject knowledge, but it's no good if they can't interact with other people, they can't operate within a workplace, they can't compromise, they haven't got empathy with others.
 They need to build all of that.
 So a good work-integrated learning for a sector can combine all of those skills and you could put all of those into a portfolio and make that part of your programme that they need to complete portfolio as well as complete the programme.
 Now you've got a perfect marriage, I would have said made in heaven [laughs].

 Kristina Hoeppner: